Closed-Form Diffusion Models: Results

 \subsection{Image generation in pixel space}

-In this section, we use our $\sigma$-CFDM to sample from the ``Smithsonian Butterflies'' dataset in pixel space\footnote{Dataset available on Hugging Face: \texttt{huggan/smithsonian\_butterflies\_subset}}.
-Using our accelerated sampling techniques from Sections \ref{sec:fewer-steps} and \ref{sec:ann-score-approximation}, we obtain in fast sampling times on consumer-grade CPUs.
-We benchmark our model's sample quality, training time, and sampling time against a Denoising Diffusion Probabilistic Model (DDPM) \citep{ho20} and provide training details in Appendix \ref{appendix:Pixel space DDPM training details}.
+In this section, we use our $\sigma$-CFDM to sample images in pixel space that are similar to images from the ``Smithsonian Butterflies'' dataset,\footnote{Dataset available on Hugging Face: \texttt{huggan/smithsonian\_butterflies\_subset}} rescaled to $128 \times 128$.
+We benchmark our model's sample quality, training time, and sampling time against a denoising diffusion probabilistic model (DDPM) \citep{ho20} and provide training details in Appendix \ref{appendix:Pixel space DDPM training details}.

-We display images from a held-out test partition along with DDPM samples and our model's samples in Figure \ref{fig:pixelspace_generations_butterflies}.
-Both our model and the DDPM (with 100 sampling steps) generate images that qualitatively resemble the test images, but as our model can only output barycenters of training samples (see Theorem~\ref{thm:support-of-model-dist}), our samples exhibit somewhat softer details than the test and DDPM samples.
-Table~\ref{tab:butterflies_results} records sample quality metrics and training and generation times for our method and the DDPM baseline.
-Our method achieves comparable sample quality to a DDPM that has been trained for 2.38 hours without any training, and achieves a sample throughput of 5.83 samples/sec on a consumer-grade CPU -- over 8 times the throughput of the DDPM running on a Tesla T4 GPU.
+We display images from a held-out test set along with DDPM samples and our model's samples in Figure~\ref{fig:pixelspace_generations_butterflies}.
+Both our model and the DDPM generate images that qualitatively resemble the test images, but as our model can only output barycenters of training samples (see Theorem~\ref{thm:support-of-model-dist}), our samples exhibit softer details than the test and DDPM samples.
+Table~\ref{tab:results} records sample quality metrics and training and generation times for our method and the DDPM baseline.
+Our training-free method achieves comparable sample quality to a DDPM that has been trained for 5.34 hours on a single V100 GPU, and achieves over 2.9 times the sample throughput of a DDPM running on a V100 GPU while running on a Macbook M1 Pro CPU with 16 GB of RAM.

+As $128 \times 128$ RGB images lie in 49,152-dimensional space, this experiment demonstrates that our method scales to high-dimensional problems.
+As our method is able to generate plausible samples despite being restricted to outputting barycenters of training samples, it also demonstrates that there exist image manifolds for which our $\sigma$-CFDM's inductive bias is reasonable.
+However, we do not expect this inductive bias to be suitable for most real-world image data, where barycenters of training samples typically lie off-manifold and fail to resemble ground truth samples.
+To narrow this gap between theory and practice, we show in the following section that by sampling in the latent space of an autoencoder, our method can generate plausible and diverse images of human faces, comparing favorably with a VAE at marginally higher sampling costs.